 To ensure you are ready to take on this time-based training plan, take a 3K or 5K test or use a recent road race result.
 These tests should be an all-out effort that you can hold for the duration of that specific distance.

-What Training Methods Are Used In This Training Plan?
+What Methods Are Used In This Training Plan?

-Rate of Perceived Exertion (RPE) is a method of training based on perception or how you feel.
+Rate of Perceived Exertion (RPE) is a training method based on your effort level, or how you feel.
 The scale ranges from 1 to 10, with one being extremely comfortable and 10 being an all-out sprint.
 Here is a complete explanation of RPE.

-What Are The Key Training Sessions In This Training Plan?
+What Are The Key Training Sessions In This Plan?

 Jump to the end of the post to get a copy of our sub-3-hour marathon training plan.

-My training plan’s intention is to increase your maximum mileage and develop your speed endurance to become strong and resilient for these fast paces.
+My training plan aims to increase your maximum mileage and build your speed endurance to become stronger and more resilient at these fast paces.

 This is a key ingredient in running a consistent pace just under three hours.